HeliumAce/personal-site/case-studies/confluence.md

   after_alt="After"
   caption="The Confluence editor" %}

-The rollout wasn't smooth.
-CSAT scores fluctuated, dropping from 4.2 to 3.8 at one point before recovering to 4.4.
-Each dip required quick decisions: Do we pause the rollout?
-Address specific issues?
-Push forward?

-I made several clean escalations to leadership when experience risks threatened the project timeline.
+The rollout wasn't always smooth.
+We managed multiple clean escalations when experience risks threatened the project timeline.
 Issues like migration journey complexity and split-brain tolerance between old and new editors required executive-level decisions about scope and timeline.

-Jazz Ernest led the design work brilliantly, but my job was ensuring the overall experience quality and making the hard calls about when we were ready to move forward.

 #### Impact
-These projects proved our strategy was working.
-Users responded well to changes that made Confluence feel more intuitive.
-Each success built confidence in our direction and momentum for bigger changes.
+We went on to deliver these and other projects that fundamentally transformed Confluence.
+User satisfaction increased and our business began to grow again.
+Each success built confidence in our direction and momentum for bigger changes to come.

-### Growing the team and evolving our culture
-Growing from 3 to 12+ designers while maintaining quality and team culture is tough.
-We needed to hire quickly without compromising standards or losing what made our team work well together.

-I built systems that let us scale thoughtfully: clear hiring criteria that balanced skills with cultural fit, onboarding that helped new designers succeed quickly, and design processes that worked across different locations and time zones.
+### Goofing off 😜

 ![Team offsite in Sydney, taking time out to play](/assets/work/confluence/Confluence14.png) *Team offsite in Sydney, taking time out to play*